ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 You can subscribe to this changelog through [the RSS feed](https://docs.shadowtraffic.io/rss.xml) (external).

 ## What's new
+###  1.4.1

+Wed Aug  6 13:37:52 PDT 2025

+### Changes

+- 🐛 **Fixed**: Fixes a spurious authentication issue with Kafka Schema Registry when using SR-enabled serializers.

+---

 ###  1.4.0

 Wed Aug  6 10:54:16 PDT 2025